raybogman/raybogman.github.io/about.md

 cover: 'assets/images/raybogman-about.jpg'
 intro: About
 title: About Ray Bogman
 description: 'Ray Bogman is an IT professional and Magento evangelist from the Netherlands.
 Over the last years he co-founded many businesses as a CTO (Jira ICT, Yireo, Wild Hibiscus, Rapido and SupportDesk.)
 As a trainer/consultant he has trained over 1,000 Magento experts worldwide since 2008.
 By the end of 2016 he created a new Magento Performance Open Source project called: Mage.coach.
-Currently he is working for Magento and Adobe Company as a Senior Business Solutions Architect in the EMEA/APAC region.'
+Currently he is working for Magento and Adobe Company as a Head of Commerce Customer Engineering in the EMEA region.'
 permalink: /about/
 ---